 10 of the Most Influential Nurses in History

-For Women's History Month, we're featuring 10 famous nurses who changed the course of nursing by breaking racial barriers, reshaping the healthcare landscape, and founding organizations that impacted the world.
+For Women's History Month and beyond, we're featuring 10 influential nurses who changed the course of nursing by breaking racial barriers, reshaping the healthcare landscape, and founding organizations that impacted the world.
 Some of these nurses are known globally, while others worked on a local basis.

-Today, more than 90% of nurses are women.
+Today, more than 85% of nurses in the U.S. are women.
 We salute all the hard-working, compassionate, and visionary nurses shaping the future of healthcare.
 While this list is nowhere near exhaustive, below are 10 of the most influential nurses in history, listed alphabetically.

 Hazel W. Johnson-Brown

 Margaret Sanger (1879-1966) worked as a visiting nurse in New York City's tenements, when it was illegal to prescribe or mail information about birth control.
-Sanger advocated for access to birth control information and legal contraception, even when she faced criminal prosecution.
-She founded the American Birth Control League, which became Planned Parenthood, in 1921.
-Sanger was also instrumental in promoting the development of “the pill,” the first oral contraceptive.
+Sanger advocated for access to birth control information and legal contraception.

 Betty Smith Williams

-Betty Smith Williams was the first African American to graduate from the Frances Payne Bolton School of Nursing at Case Western Reserve University and the first to teach at a college or university in California.
-In 1971, she co-founded the Council of Black Nurses, Los Angeles, became a founding member of the National Black Nurses Association, and then co-founded and was president of the National Coalition of Ethnic Minority Nurse Associations (NCEMNA).
+Betty Smith Williams (1929-present) was the first African American to graduate from the Frances Payne Bolton School of Nursing at Case Western Reserve University and the first to teach at a college or university in California.